nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Aspect: What the delmod command deletes by
 * **Alternative 1 (current choice):** Deletes a module based on the module code.
   * Pros : More intuitive to the Dean to delete by the module code.
   * Cons : Would be more troublesome to look for the module should the Dean forget the module code.

 * **Alternative 2:** Deletes a module based on the index of the module list.
   * Pros : Dean does not have to memorise all the module code, can simply delete based on what is shown in the module list.
   * Cons : Less intuitive.

+  Deleting a module from the module list

+  a.
+Prerequisites:  Delete a module from the module list using the `delmod` command.
+There are only 3 modules with module codes `CS2103`, `CS2100`, `CS1010S` in FaculType.

+  b.
+Test case: `delmod m/CS2103`
+  Expected: Module with module code `CS2103` would be deleted from the module list.

+  c.
+Test case: `delmod m/CS1101S`
+  Expected: No module is deleted from the module list since `CS1101S` is not a module that exists in the module list.
+Error details shown in the status message.
+Status bar remains the same.

+  d.
+Test case: `delmod m/CS2103 m/CS2100`
+  Expected: No module is deleted from the module list because `delmod` does not allow for multiple deletions.
+Error details shown in the status message.
+Status bar remains the same.

+  { more test cases ... }

 ### Assign feature

 #### Implementation